AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 ```

 ### Adding some content to the SplitView
-To make things more clear, we will add a TextBlock in the main part of the SplitView, outside the Pane.
+We will add a TextBlock in the main part of the SplitView, outside the Pane.
 In the future you may replace the TextBlock with the content you need.
 This part of the SplitView will always be visible.
 ``` xml
 <SplitView PanePlacement="Right" DisplayMode="CompactInline">
     <SplitView.Pane>